 In traditional Japanese culture, the equivalent of the apple a day keeps the doctor away is the umeboshi plum.
-The amazing umeboshi plum is an ancient power food.
-Check out my other article: 10 Ways to Use Umeboshi Plums.
+Today, people still regard these amazing umeboshi plums as an ancient power food.

 Pickled umeboshi plums come from the fruit of Prunus mume.
 This is actually an Asian species of apricot.
 But it is more commonly called a plum.

 In traditional Japanese societies, everyone ate the umeboshi plums.
-From daimyo to sumo wrestlers, and samurais who ate them to ward off battle fatigue.
+Daimyo, sumo wrestlers, and samurais would eat umeboshi plums to overcome battle fatigue.

 Today, people eat umeboshi plums in a variety of ways.
-The preserved plums are used in dressings, dips, and sauces to enhance flavor in various dishes and to whet one’s appetite.
+You can use umeboshi plums in dressings, dips, and sauces to enhance flavor in various dishes.
+The sourness of the plums whet one’s appetite.